Doctorate in Physics Specializing in Physics Education Research

 As recognized by the American Physical Society, physics education research is a growing and substantive new sub-discipline within physics.
-CU Boulder 's program of study in PER will include: theoretical models of students learning physics, social and contextual foundations of student learning, examination of educational reforms, use of technology in physics education, assessment and problem-solving in physics.
+CU Boulder's program of study in PER will include: theoretical models of students learning physics, social and contextual foundations of student learning, examination of educational reforms, use of technology in physics education, and assessment and problem-solving in physics.

-At CU-Boulder, physics graduate students have the opportunity to conduct research into physics education with one of the country's largest (and newest) groups.
+At CU Boulder, physics graduate students have the opportunity to conduct research into physics education with one of the country's largest groups.
 A number of faculty, staff, and graduate students work together on various projects.

-Proposed Coursework for a PhD with specialization in Physics Education Research:
+Proposed Coursework for a PhD in Physics with specialization in Physics Education Research:

-In addition to taking the core-courses required of all physics grads (e.g. quantum I /II, mechanics, E/M I/II, Statistical Mechanics), students will be required to pass the standard comprehensive exams (Comps I, II, and III), take at least 7 of the 10 graduate courses in the physics deparment, and take at least one course from each of the following four areas, and encouraged to consider other electives as discussed below.
+In addition to taking the core-courses required of all physics graduate students (Quantum I /II, Mechanics, E/M I/II, Statistical Mechanics), students will be required to pass the standard comprehensive exams (Comps I, II, and III), take at least 7 of the 10 graduate courses in the physics deparment (note the departure from the standard requirement of 9 physics courses), and take courses from the following areas to help with and guide dissertation work:

-II.
-Foundational Theories of Cognition - survey and/or in depth course(s) from Psych, Cog.
-Sci, or Education hopefully to span the domains from neuro / AI / functionalist models, to cog. pscyh, to socio-cultural and critical theories
+- Foundational Theories of Cognition - survey or in depth course(s) from Psychology, Cognitive Science, or Education hopefully to span the domains from neuro / AI / functionalist models, to cognitive pscyhology, to socio-cultural and critical theories

-III.
-Methods (qualitative, ethnographic, quantitative) - again survey or possibly in depth from anthro, soc., psych, cog., education to see a variety of perspectives on data collection --- Expect this to be coupled with research project / actual data collection
+- Methods (e.g. qualitative, ethnographic, quantitative, mixed methods) - survey or in depth course(s) from Anthropology, Sociology, Psychology, Education to see a variety of perspectives on research design, data collection, and analysis --- Ideally this would be coupled with the research project or actual data collection

-(V. Stats --- it is expected that students can do this on their own)
+- Statistics - it is expected that students can do this on their own

-We will emphasize coupling these courses with actual research projects that will contribute toward the dissertation --- or at least refining work toward their dissertation.
+We will emphasize coupling these courses with actual research projects that will contribute to, or at least refine work toward, the dissertation.